-Policy [overarching Our Plan/Local Plan outcome] Policy Outcomes Indicators Target Implementation / Delivery Mechanism Lead Agency Timescale Trigger Point/Remedial actions To improve community services and facilities Improve the quality of employment land Support small business growth To improve the employment prospects of residents of the area Improve accessibility through public transport To upgrade and improve the environment and perceptions No. of community facilities permitted/completed Amount of safeguarded employment land developed and floorspace completed loors local school exam results N/A Upward trend [baseline - 54.3% of pupils 5 or more A-C grades (2014/15)] Commercial employment development Wide range of employment support and training initiatives including Routes to Employment Employment planning contributions from housing and development LS2: Coastal Area Spatial Strategy [1,2,3] To support and promote the role of Redcar Town Centre for shopping, businesses, services, leisure and community facilities To support new housing on a number of sites To upgrade older housing areas To improve community services and facilities No. and floorspace of retail developments and other town centre uses permitted/developed in centre/out of centre No. of vacant shops Visual appearance of shopfronts No. of houses permitted/developed No. of muses permitted/developed No. of community/education Sequential approach to development Less than 9% Less than 6% in poor/very poor condition h3 N/A In accordance with ED6 with ED6 Local Plan Determination of Planning Applications Coatham Masterplan Regeneration Masterplan Visitor Destination Plan RCBC Private house builders RPs Town Centre Manager Manager Private developers Private developers Tees Valley Nature Partnership On-going [annually through AMR and over medium term period] Plan, monitor and manage through AMR.
-Review policy if necessary if
+Policy [overarching Our Plan/Local Plan outcome] Policy Outcomes Indicators Target Implementation / Delivery Mechanism Lead Agency Timescale Trigger Point/Remedial actions To improve community services and facilities improve the quality of employment land Support small business growth To improve the employment prospects of residents of the area improve accessibility through public transport improvements To upgrade and improve the environment and perceptions No. of community facilities permitted/completed Amount of safeguarded employment land developed and floorspace completed Local school exam results Upward trend [baseline - 54.3% of pupils 5 or more A-C grades (2014/15)] Commercial employment development Wide range of employment support and training initiatives including Routes to Employment Employment Environmental improvement through planning contributions from housing and commercial development LS2: Coastal Area Spatial Strategy [1,2,3] To support and promote the role of Redcar Town Centre for shopping, businesses, services, leisure and community facilities To support new housing on a number of sites To upgrade older housing areas To improve community services and facilities No. and floorspace of retail developments and other town centre uses permitted/developed in centre/out of centre No. of vacant shops Visual appearance of shopfronts No. of houses permitted/developed No. of no. of community/education community/education Sequential approach to development Less than 9% Less than 6% in poor/very poor condition In accordance with H2 and H3 N/A In accordance with ED6 with ED6 Local Plan Determination of Planning Applications Coatham Masterplan Regeneration Masterplan Visitor Destination Plan RCBC Private house builders RPs Town Centre Manager Private developers Tees Valley Nature Partnership On-going [annually through AMR and over medium term period] Plan, monitor and manage through AMR.
+Review policy if necessary

-Policy [overarching Our Plan/Local Plan outcome] Policy Outcomes Indicators Target Implementation / Delivery Mechanism Lead Agency Timescale Trigger Point/Remedial actions To support the provision of further education facilities Deliver significant economic growth and job opportunities through the Tees valley Enterprise Zone at Kirkleatham Business Park To support the growth of the visitor and tourism economy Encourage and promote the development of art and cuture throughout the area Support the delivery of new hotels in the coastal area To provide managed and move on workspace to support newly qualified students To promote investment on other industrial estates and business parks Provide transport improvements To safeguard and enhance the natural and historic facilities permitted/completed Amount of safeguarded employment land developed and floorspace created No. of new leisure and tourism proposals permitted/developed Completion of SSSIs Completion of environmental enhancement schemes N/A Condition favourable recovering Completion of schemes Kirkleatham Enterprise Zone LDO Business rate relief at Kirkleatham Enterprise Zone site Commercial retail development development employment development from housing and contributions from housing and development finhancement Schemes Tees Valley Unlimited
+Policy [overarching Our Plan/Local Plan outcome] Policy Outcomes Indicators Target Implementation / Delivery Mechanism Lead Agency Timescale Trigger Point/Remedial actions To support the provision of further education facilities Deliver significant economic growth and job opportunities through the Tees through the Tees Valley Enterprise Zone at Kirkleatham Business Park To support the growth of the visitor and tourism economy Encourage and promote the development of art and culture throughout the area Support the delivery of new hotels in the coastal area Support the delivery of new hotels in the coastal area To provide managed and move on workspace to support newly qualified students To promote investment on other industrial estates and business parks Provide transport improvements To safeguard and enhance the natural and historic facilities permitted/completed Amount of safeguarded employment land developed and floorspace created No. of new leisure and tourism proposals permitted/developed Condition of SSSIs environmental enhancement schemes Condition favourable or unfavourable recovering Completion of schemes Kirkleatham Enterprise Zone LDO Business rate relief at Kirkleatham Enterprise Zone site Commercial retail development Commercial employment development improvement through planning contributions from housing and commercial development Individual Enhancement Schemes Tees Valley Unlimited